facebook/react/packages/react-events/docs/Focus.md

 are dispatched for all input types, with the exception of `onFocusVisibleChange` which is only dispatched when focusing with a keyboard.

+Focus events do not propagate between `Focus` event responders.

 ```js
 // Example
 const Button = (props) => {